Technion – Israel Institute of Technology: Biomedical Engineering

 Established in 1968, the Faculty of Biomedical Engineering has a multidisciplinary scope nurturing research activities that blend medical and biological engineering.
 Research projects have resulted in the development of patented medical aids.
 Recent research breakthroughs include the identification of a structured neurological code for syllables and could let paraplegics "speak" virtually through the connection of the brain to a computer.

 Biotechnology and Food Engineering

 Unique in Israel, the Faculty of Biotechnology and Food Engineering offers a blend of courses in engineering, life and natural sciences as well as joint degree programs with the Faculties of Biology and Chemistry.
 The Faculty houses biotechnology laboratories, as well as a large food processing pilot plant and a packaging laboratory.
 It currently has 350 undergraduates and more than 120 graduate students.

 Civil and Environmental Engineering

 In 2002, two of the original Technion Faculties – Civil and Agricultural engineering, were merged to create the Faculty of Civil and Environmental Engineering.
-Its state vision is to "maintain and enhance the leading position of the Faculty of Civil & Environmental Engineering amongst the top departments in the world... and to position the Faculty as the national center for research & development and human resources for the sustainable development."
 The Faculty is the home of Technion's expanding International School of Engineering.
+Mapping and geo-information are taught in the faculty in the framework of two study tracks: a four-year BSc and a three-year BA.